Physiotherapy for Plantar Fasciitis

 Compared to other types of heel pain, such as tendonitis and stress fractures, the symptoms of plantar fasciitis are often more subtle and difficult to identify.
 The first sign that you might have the condition is usually pain in the heel that worsens at the end of the day and after periods of inactivity.
 Heel pain may also be accompanied by a burning sensation, a sharp pain that shoots down the outside of the heel, or a tingling feeling that spreads up the bottom of the foot.
 In more severe cases, you may experience difficulty walking and even limping.
 The most common symptom of plantar fasciitis is pain that occurs while walking.

-Consequently, the plantar fascia connects the heel bone to the toes and provides support to the arch of the foot.
+Consequently, the plantar fascia connects the calf and heel bone to the toes and provides support to the arch of the foot.
 When this tissue becomes inflamed, it stiffens and causes the arch of the foot to flatten out.
-This results in excessive pressure being placed on the heel bone.
+This results in excessive pressure being placed on the calf stretch heel bone.
 You may find it hard to walk for any length of time without experiencing discomfort.

-Physiotherapists and chiropractors can help with this diagnosis.
+Physiotherapists and chiropractors can help with proper treatment of this diagnosis.
 Physiotherapists can give their impression while a chiropractor can give their diagnosis.
 Moreover, both professions can offer specific treatments that will ease the discomfort and allow you to resume your active lifestyle.

 The first step in diagnosing plantar fasciitis is to rule out other conditions that can cause similar symptoms.
 Your chiropractor will conduct a physical examination of your foot and ask you questions about your symptoms and past medical history.
 Your chiropractor will look for signs of injury, deformity, inflammation, and infection during the examination.